ut-dallas-dspl-lab/CCS2023/README.md

 2. To attack non-linear models:

-Example: Steps to run attacks on CelebA:
+Steps to run attacks on CelebA:

 1.)
 Download the CelebA data, make sure the root is "data/celeba"